Can Stress Cause Diarrhea? The Gut-Brain Connection Explained

 Yes.
 Anxiety commonly triggers loose motions through increased gut activity.

-It is usually not dangerous, but repeated episodes should be evaluated.
+It is usually not dangerous, but repeated episodes should be evaluated by a doctor to rule out underlying conditions like IBS or gut bacteria imbalance.

 Back to diarrhea articles